Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/1_set_up_the_scene.md

-# Pose Estimation Demo: Part 1
+# Object Pose Estimation Demo: Part 1

 In this first part of the tutorial, we will start by downloading and installing the Unity Editor.
 We will install our project's dependencies: the Perception, URDF, and TCP Connector packages.
 We will then use a set of provided prefabs to easily prepare a simulated environment containing a table, a cube, and a working robot arm.